WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 ### Check Files Deployed to Meadow

-Use the `--ListFiles` option to verify that all of the required files have been deployed to Meadow.
+Use the `meadow file list` command to verify that all of the required files have been deployed to Meadow.
 The list of expected files can be found at the end of the [Meadow CLI](http://developer.wildernesslabs.co/Meadow/Meadow_Basics/Meadow_CLI/) documentation page.

 As noted above, the main application assembly should be _App.exe_.

 ### Disable Application Execution

-Use the `--MonoDisable` command to stop Meadow from executing the deployed application.
+Use the `meadow mono disable` command to stop Meadow from executing the deployed application.

 Try to deploy your application using Visual Studio or Visual Studio for Mac.

 ### Delete Files

-Delete one or more required files (start with _App.exe_) and try to redeploy your application.
+Delete one or more required files (start with _App.exe_) using the `meadow file delete -f [Filename]` command and try to redeploy your application.

 ### Erase Flash

-Erasing the flash will remove all of the files deployed to the flash storage and recreate the file system.
+`meadow flash erase` command will remove all of the files deployed to the flash storage and recreate the file system.
+It is recommended that you first do a Mono Disable so we ensure a Meadow app is not running.

 ### Deploy Your Application Manually

-Firstly, ensure that Mono has automatic execution of the application disabled (see `--MonoDisable`).
+Firstly, ensure that Mono has automatic execution of the application disabled (see `meadow mono disable`).

-Use the `--WriteFile` command to deploy each of the required files to Meadow.
+Use the `meadow file write -f [Filename]` command to deploy each of the required files to Meadow.

-Follow this by checking that the files have been deployed using the `--ListFiles` option and if everything looks good then re-enable execution of the application using the `--MonoEnable` option.
+Follow this by checking that the files have been deployed using the `meadow file list` command and if everything looks good then re-enable execution of the application using the `meadow mono enable` command.